 Coming in at a 6.5 out of 10 on the firmness scale, with 10 being the most firm, the GhostBed is a medium to slightly firmer mattress.
 This is a mattress designed to meet the needs of a wide array of sleepers.

 The GhostBed mattress is a little different than most mattresses I have tested.
 Upon initial contact with the mattress, it will feel closer to a 7 out of 10 on the firmness scale.
-Yet, the mattress seemed to soften up after lying on it for a period of time.
+Yet, the mattress seemed to soften up after lying on it for a short period of time.
 In addition, the combination of latex and memory foam came together for nice balanced level of comfort, support, and responsiveness.
 The latex layer was placed on top to provide that instant response, which also helped avoid heat retention and that “stuck” feeling traditional foam mattresses have.
 With that said, the memory foam below the latex is slower to respond.
 Once the memory foam adapts to the shape of your body, it will continue to offer great support and body contouring.

 Regarding cooling, during my sleep test I never felt as if the mattress was retaining any heat or creating hot spots in general.
 The 1.5″ of aerated latex foam and 2″ of gel memory foam do a good job of dissipating heat in addition to improving airflow.
 The polyester cover is a nice addition to the mattress as well, really rounding off the ability for the mattress to breathe and provide cooler sleep.